Quick install with one command

 </div>

-Create a layout file:
+Create a layout file in your app:

 <!DOCTYPE html>